What you need to know

 Community emergency hubs

-WREMO leads and coordinates emergency management services on behalf of the nine councils in the Wellington Region.
-Find out more about your community emergency hub on their website.
+Wellington Region Emergency Management Office (WREMO) leads and coordinates emergency management services on behalf of the nine councils in the Wellington region.

 Get your whānau prepared